-We're looking forward to our next Conference in Atlanta, GA at the W Hotel in Buckhead, June 20-23rd.
-Going forward, I see the IBBA as a major leader in providing information for African-Americans in broadcasting.
+We're looking forward to our first Conference in Washington DC in August 2011.
+I see the IBBA as a major leader in providing information for African-Americans in broadcasting.

 6.)
-What plans do you have for the organization in ensuing years?
+What plans do you have for the organization this year and in ensuing years?

 Continuing to build our conference.
 It's going to be bigger and better.
-This year's IBBA Conference and Icon Awards Reception in Atlanta will be an outstanding learning and networking experience everyone should look forward to attending.
+This year's IBBA Conference in Washington will be an outstanding learning and networking experience everyone should look forward to attending.

 7.)
 What's your take on radio currently?
 Is it as good as six months ago, better, or about the same?